 While I’m not new to second-hand furniture, this one was probably a little more than second hand.
 Third or fourth is more like it.
 The chest appeared to have been painted a vintage green a good while ago, judging by the color.
 I shall call her the GREEN GODDESS.
 She was the dirtiest, grungiest chest ever and had about a bazillion spider eggs from probably 20 years ago all tufted up nicely underneath her.
 Do you know those little round balls attached to spider webs?
 No shortage of that either.
 Let’s just say I made a little noise when I flipped it over.
 I swear I hit the motherload with this one.
 Oh, and then there was the smoke smell.
 It was so bad that I had to air it out for 2 months on my porch.
 The GREEN GODDESS needed me in the worst way.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 The Second Hand Furniture Makeover

-For starters, one of the doors were broken beyond repair.
+For starters, one of the doors was broken beyond repair.
 It appeared that someone had even tried gluing them back together at one point, but the break was clean and lengthwise down the door.
 Really, no good way to salvage it.

 The only thing to do was to make new ones.
 I simply used the original wood door as my pattern and outlined it using my carpenter pencil.
 I used the straight edge of 2 sides of the board and then cut the other two with my Ryobi Circular Saw.
 It made a clean straight line.
 My Makita rotary sander was used to smooth out the edges and get it ready for paint.